 Cough and cold:

-Nasal congestion, sinus pressure, headache, minor aches and pains, fever.
+Nasal congestion, headache, rhinorrhea, sinus pressure, fever, minor aches and pains.

 Aspirin allergy.
 Immediately before or after cardiac surgery.
 During or within 14 days of MAOIs.

 Increased risk of severe stomach bleeding (esp. ≥60yrs old).
 History of GI disorders (eg, heartburn, bleeding ulcers).
+Respiratory disorders (eg, emphysema, bronchitis).
 Increased risk of heart attack or failure, and stroke.
 Hypertension.
 Heart disease.
 Recent stroke.
 Liver cirrhosis.
 Renal disease.
 Asthma.
 Thyroid disease.
 Diabetes.
+Glaucoma.
 GI or urinary obstruction.
-Reevaluate if fever persists or worsens >3 days or nasal congestion lasts >7 days.
+Reevaluate if fever persists or worsens >3 days or pain/nasal congestion lasts >7 days.
 Elderly.
 Pregnancy (avoid during 3rd trimester).
 Nursing mothers.

 Hypertensive crisis with MAOIs. β-blockers may increase the pressor effects of sympathomimetics.
 Caution with diuretics.
-Avoid aspirin, pseudoephedrine-containing products, other pain relievers or nasal decongestants.
+Avoid aspirin, phenylephrine- or chlorpheniramine-containing products, or other pain relievers, nasal decongestants, antihistamines.
+Alcohol, sedatives and tranquilizers may increase drowsiness.
 Increased risk of GI bleed with anticoagulants, corticosteroids, other OTC or Rx NSAIDs, ≥3 alcoholic drinks/day, or prolonged use.